 Begin the day with breakfast at Bob's Red Mill Whole Grain Store, Restaurant & Bakery in Milwaukie then head to Oregon City to rent your choice of kayak, stand-up paddleboard (SUP) or canoe from eNRG Kayaking and experience the beauty and adventure of the historic Willamette Falls up-close.
 Replenish your fuel at Oregon City Brewing and OP Wurst for a beer and brat and remember to use your Mt.
 Hood Territory Tap Trail Mobile Passport for an awesome discount.
 Stop by Lake Oswego for a tour of the Gallery Without Walls outdoor sculpture exhibit and then continue on to Alpacas as Marquam Hill Ranch in Molalla.
 They have what might be one of the cutest activities offered in the area with their Alpaca Yoga.
 Once you've gotten a good sweat in on the farm with these adorable fur babies motivating you along, enjoy a wine tasting afterwards in the barn or head next door to AlexEli Vineyard + Winery for even more wonderful wine options.

 Wake up with breakfast and a coffee at Singer Hill Cafe in Oregon City before heading down the road to the Official End of the Oregon Trail Interpretive Center to get a glimpse of pioneer life through fully immersive exhibits during this commemorative 175th Anniversary year of the Oregon Trail.
 Grab a bite at Our Table Cooperative just outside of Wilsonville serving 80% Oregon-sourced and 90% Certified Organic food and drink options.
 With their large family-style seating it's the perfect group stop with endless delicious choices.
 Five minutes away is World of Speed Museum which showcases the history of racing and revels in all things fast.
-After you're all souped up, hustle over to the HiVe Taproom in Oregon City and expand your taste-buds with beer, cider and mead all craft-made under one roof.
+After you're all souped up, hustle over to The HiVe Taphouse in Oregon City and expand your taste-buds with German-influenced brews.

 You might also be interested in these stories: Kick Your Feet Up.